Zummek/best-tournament-app/README.md

 Then connect slack's bot with app server.

 1. On Slack's bot webpage visit "OAuth & Permissions" tab
-2. Copy "Bot User OAuth Token" to server [environment variables](server/.env) as SLACK_APP_TOKEN value
+2. Copy "Bot User OAuth Token" to server environment variables in `server/.env` as SLACK_APP_TOKEN value
 3. After restarting server, every day, members of the matches on that day will be notified in DM

 ## Development